 As apprentice skill and confidence develops, they take on greater responsibility and ownership.

 We value ongoing education and encourage apprentices to take advantage of opportunities to expand their knowledge.
 In addition to Quivira sponsored programming, past apprentices have attended: Ranching for Profit workshops, Lost Rivers Grazing Academy, roping/horsemanship clinics, grazing workshops with recognized experts, soil health workshops and ranch tours.
 In cooperation with The Nature Conservancy and EMRA, Veebaray has plans to host Beaver Dam Analog workshops.

 What skills and traits are required in an apprentice?

-- Valid Driver’s License
+- Valid Driver’s License; clean background

 - Enthusiasm for regenerative agriculture

 - Strong work ethic – attention to detail, desire to achieve excellence

 - Motivated – driven to learn and contribute